Plugin documentation follows this short message from our sponsor ;-)

 Edit a theme

 A theme is a collection of files.
-The files all reside in their own self-contained directory under textpattern/theme.
-The name of the directory is the name of your theme, hence the reason it cannot contain any obscure characters that would be invalid in the filesystem or PHP variables.
+The files all reside in their own self-contained folder under textpattern/theme.
+The name of the folder is the name of your theme, hence the reason it cannot contain any obscure characters that would be invalid in the filesystem or PHP variables.

-When you click ‘Edit’ you will be taken to a screen that allows you to make changes to the theme.
-The Edit screen is broken into three vertical parts, as follows:
+When you click [Edit] you will be taken to a screen that allows you to make changes to the theme.
+The Edit screen is broken into two sub-panels, as follows:

 Content

 Important: if you select a file, edit it, rename it, and click Save you will overwrite whatever was in the previous file — even if you empty the contents of the textarea in an effort to make a “new” one.
-If you wish to create a new file, it is safer to click the New file button in the right hand column to ensure you are not editing an existing file by mistake.
+If you wish to create a new file, you must click the New file button to ensure you are not editing an existing file by mistake.

-The theme files are distributed in TXP with 644 permissions which should be fine for a standard host.
-Some shared hosting companies — and these are usually the ones that tell you to set your files and images directories to 777 in order to make them writable by TXP — run Apache/PHP in a different way which might require higher permissions in order to write to the theme directory.
+The theme files are distributed in Textpattern with 644 permissions which should be fine for a standard host.
+Some shared hosting companies — and these are usually the ones that tell you to set your files and images folders to 777 in order to make them writable by Textpattern — run Apache/PHP in a different way which might require higher permissions in order to write to the theme folder.
 This is unfortunately outside the scope of the plugin so you will have to experiment if it causes you problems.

 File handling

-This column begins with a select list of all installed themes; the current theme selected.
-Changing the item here will immediately allow you to edit another theme.
+Alongside the editing area is where theme files are managed.
+Firstly is a select list of all installed themes; the current theme being edited is selected.
+Changing the theme here will immediately allow you to edit another theme.
 This is very useful if you are copying and pasting files from one theme to another and saves you having to go back to the theme list first.

 Beneath that are two buttons:

-- New file : Create a new, empty file in your theme directory.
+• New file : Create a new, empty file in your theme folder.
 Nothing is actually created until you hit Save but using this button ensures you begin with a clean slate and don’t accidentally overwrite the previous file you were editing

-- Theme list : A shortcut back to the main theme list (equivalent to clicking the Admin themes tab)
+• Theme list : A shortcut back to the main theme list (equivalent to clicking the Admin themes menu item)

-Below those buttons are up to four sections containing all the (non-image) files that make up your theme.
-Click a filename to load it into the central text area for editing.
+Below those buttons are a bunch of collapsible sections containing all the files that make up your theme.
+Click:

 Stylesheets